What is ear pain?

 • Your child’s hearing seems to be impacted

 Most ear infections are viral and clear up without medical intervention.
-However, if your child’s ear looks like it could become infected, antibiotics may be prescribed.
+However, after assessment, your doctor will decide if your child needs antibiotics.